-Premier Pediatrics provides primary care to infants, children, adolescents, and young adults up to age 21 years.
-It is our goal to provide quality, comprehensive, patient-centered medical care not only to those with typical development, but also to those with special needs who require complex care.
-We are a small office in the heart of Overland Park comprised of three physicians: Dr. Deborah Winburn-Antovoni, Dr. Todd Bush and Dr. Sarah Jensen.
-We have two great nurse practitioners, Carlos Morales and Stacey Shoman.
-Find out more about us on the link titled “Our Providers”.
+Premier Pediatrics offers primary health care to children and young adults from infancy through age 21.
+Our goal is to provide exceptional comprehensive, patient-centered medical care to individuals with typical development as well as those with special needs requiring complex care.
+We are a small office in the heart of Overland Park comprised of three physicians: Dr. Deborah Winburn-Antovoni, Dr. Todd Bush, and Dr. Sarah Jensen.
+We also have several great nurse practitioners.
+You can learn more about our team on the Providers page.

 What We Believe

 What is a Nurse Practitioner?
-What is a Physician Assistant?

-An NP or a PA who specializes in pediatrics can:
+An NP who specializes in pediatrics can:

 • document health history and perform a physical exam